alramarao/mp-challenge/README.md

 `npm install ng2-charts chart.js` to use pie chart in details page

 ## Taks
+I have spent around 7-8 hours to complete the below tasks including the bonus items which are mentioned in the pdf, along with the other bonus items which I added to the application

 ### Overview page
     Displaying the chocolate over table with below columns